How Do I Use AWS Route53 With RDS?

-In this guide, we will set up an Amazon RDS instance and configure AWS Route53 to manage DNS for it.
-We will create a MySQL RDS instance and a Route53 DNS record that points to the RDS instance endpoint.
+In this guide, we will walk you through the process of integrating Amazon RDS with AWS Route53 to manage DNS records.
+Specifically, we will set up a MySQL RDS instance and create a Route53 DNS record to point to the RDS instance’s endpoint.
+This setup ensures that your database can be easily accessed using a domain name.

-- Create an RDS instance: We will create an Amazon RDS instance running MySQL.
+- We will create an Amazon RDS instance running MySQL.
+This involves specifying the instance class, storage, and database credentials.

-- Create a Route53 DNS record: This will point to the RDS instance endpoint.
+- Create a DNS record in Route53 that points to the RDS instance endpoint.
+This record will be of type

-- You should have Pulumi CLI installed and configured.
+- Ensure you have the Pulumi CLI installed and configured.

-- You should have a domain name registered with Route53.
+- Have a domain name registered with Route53.

 Pulumi Program